9M and Q3 2019 Digital Health (Healthcare IT) Funding and M&A Report

-Digital Health companies have now received ~$34 billion in the 4,006 VC funding deals, according to Mercom.
+Digital Health companies have now received ~$42 billion in VC funding in 4,622 deals, according to Mercom.

-The top funded areas in 9M 2018 were: Data Analytics with $1.8 billion, Telemedicine with $1.1 billion, mHealth Apps with $1 billion, Mobile Wireless with $728 million, Clinical Decision Support with $655 million, Wearables for $457 million, and Wellness with $318 million.
+The top funded categories in Q3 2019 were: Telemedicine with $651 million, mHealth Apps with $391 million, Analytics with $201 million, Mobile Wireless with $173 million, Healthcare Service Booking with $151 million, Clinical Decision Support with $138 million, and Practice Management Solutions with $119 million.

-The 9M and Q3 2018 Digital Health (Healthcare IT) Funding and M&A Report also contains year-over-year (YoY) and quarter-over-quarter (QoQ) information on market activity displayed in easy-to-digest charts, graphs and tables, as well as data-driven analysis covering:
+The 9M and Q3 2019 Digital Health (Healthcare IT) Funding and M&A Report contains annual, quarter-over-quarter (QoQ) information on market activity displayed in easy-to-digest charts, graphs and tables, as well as data-driven analysis covering: